-Fig.~\ref{FigBrightSats} makes clear that there is no shortage of massive satellites in the { APOSTLE} simulations: $6$ out of $24$ primaries in the MR runs have a massive subhalo with $V_{\rm max}$ exceeding $100\kms$ (comparable to M33), and $12$ out of $24$ have $V_{\rm max}>60\kms$ (comparable to the LMC).
-This result is robust to numerical resolution; the numbers above change only to $7$ and $11$, respectively, when considering the lower-resolution LR runs (see open squares in Fig.~\ref{FigBrightSats}).
+Fig.~\ref{FigBrightSats} makes clear that there is no shortage of massive satellites in the { APOSTLE} simulations: $6$ out of $24$ primaries in the L2 runs have a massive subhalo with $V_{\rm max}$ exceeding $100\kms$ (comparable to M33), and $12$ out of $24$ have $V_{\rm max}>60\kms$ (comparable to the LMC).
+This result is robust to numerical resolution; the numbers above change only to $7$ and $11$, respectively, when considering the lower-resolution L3 runs (see open squares in Fig.~\ref{FigBrightSats}).

 With hindsight, this result is not entirely surprising.
 According to \citet{Wang2012a}, the {\it average} number of satellites scales as $10.2\, (\nu/0.15)^{-3.11}$, where $\nu=V_{\rm max}/V_{200}$ is the ratio between the maximum circular velocity of a subhalo and the virial velocity of the primary halo.
 A halo of virial mass $10^{12}\Msun$ has $V_{200}=145\kms$ , so we expect, on average, that $1$ in $11$ of such halos should host a satellite as massive as M33 and $1$ in $2.3$ one like the LMC\footnote{These numbers assume a maximum circular velocity of $100\kms$ for M33 and $60\kms$ for the LMC.}.
 Our results seem quite consistent with this expectation.